replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app-kurl/04-troubleshoot-2/assignment.md

   Warning  BackOff                 2d19h (x9075 over 4d4h)  kubelet  Back-off restarting failed container sentry-workers in pod sentry-worker-696456b57c-twpj7_default(82eb1dde-2987-4f58-af64-883470ffcb58)
 ```

+Another way to get even more information about a pod is to use the `-o yaml` option with `kubectl get pods`.
+This will output the entire pod definition in YAML format.
+This is useful for debugging issues with the pod definition itself.
+Here you will see some info that isn't present in `describe pods`, such as Annotations, Tolerations, restart policy, ports, and volumes.

 ✔️ Solution
 =================
-A random deployment has been selected and the memory limit reduced to 10Mi.
-This will cause the application to crash.
+A random deployment has been selected and the memory limit reduced to 512Ki, which will cause the pods to crash.

 Remediation
 =================